CA1R7/destry-cli/README.md

 # Destry

-An advanced discord token generator only on terminal.
+An advanced discord token generator (not official destry).

 ### IMPORTANT
 You should find a good proxies if you wanna use the proxies.